mblstamps/stamps2019/assembly/megahit.rst

 Let's take a look at this file together.
 First, this is a nice [key](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) for BLAST outputs in tabular format.

-What can we see in this output.
+What can we see in this output?